tidyverse/googlesheets4/index.md

 #> 3 Chuck Ber… musician      90 TRUE       1926-10-18 00:00:00 2017-03-18 00:00:00
 ```

-If you’re willing to refer to the spreadsheet by id (or URL), just
+If you’re willing to refer to the spreadsheet by ID (or URL), just
-provide that directly to googlesheets4 functions and omit googledrive.
+provide that directly to googlesheets4 functions and omit googledrive
+from the workflow.

 ``` r
 sheets_get("1ESTf_tH08qzWwFYRC1NVWJjswtLdZn9EGw5e3Z5wMzA")